 Should You Buy A Slow Juicer?

 Getting briefly in the article, the next question we have here is should you buy a slow juicer?
 Well, that’s kind of complicated to answer.
 There are a lot of types of juicers available in the market and every one of them is better in their unique and specialized way.
-To get the answer of this question we need to discuss the other types of a juicer and if they are better than a slow juicer.
+To get the answer to

 The most common types of juicers are,